irohitb/rn-formly/README.md

 npm i rn-formly  --save
 ```

-And if you intend to use image Components then
+And if you intend to use image Components then install `react-native-image-crop-picker`

 ```
 npm i react-native-image-crop-picker --save